Help wake up your spring senses with our '5 Ways to Celebrate Spring with Music and Movement'

 4 Rainbow Lesson

 Spring is a great time to have fun with early science and musical activities for children themed around weather and rainbows.
-The colour-coded rainbow notes on our Cavatina and Capella xylophones will help begin to teach beginners to play music.
-Great for hand-eye coordination, motor skills, colour identification, and colour matching - all whilst outdoors in the fresh air!
+The color-coded rainbow notes on our Cavatina and Capella xylophones will help begin to teach beginners to play music.
+Great for hand-eye coordination, motor skills, color identification, and color matching - all whilst outdoors in the fresh air!

 5 Plan a new outdoor music garden